lohedges/ash/README.md

 pip install --upgrade "jax[cpu]"
 ```

-(CPU is file for demonstration purposes.)
+(CPU is fine for demonstration purposes.)

 While this could be installed via conda-forge, there seems to be an issue
 with CPU fallback, which causes a core-dump.
 (The PyPi version works fine.)